Rooney leaves Man Utd for first club Everton

 Rooney won five English Premier League (EPL) titles plus the Champions League, Europa League and FA Cup while at United, making 559 appearances for the Red Devils.

-He scored 253 goals, beating the previous record of the legendary Bobby Charlton last season.
+He scored 253 goals, beating the previous best of the legendary Bobby Charlton last season.

+Rooney broke Charlton's England scoring record in September 2015, taking his tally to 53 last summer, but he has dropped out of the national squad due to limited appearances at Manchester United.

 Lukaku headed other way